 Figure 5.34 Radial gradient defined using nearly-identical circles, showing interference patterns

 The artifacts seen can be affected by a combination of several factors, such as image scaling, sub-pixel rendering, display technology, and limitations in software implementation or display capabilities.
 For this reason, the appearance can be very different in different situations.
 Font designers should exercise caution if the circles are in close proximity (either in a static design or for some variable font instances), and should not rely on these display artifacts to obtain a particular pattern.

+While the Paint table formats use unsigned values to define the circle radii, application of deltas in variable fonts can result in negative radii values.
+While a negative radius does not seem to make sense intuitively, negative radii are not a problem for the rendering algorithm described above: given the formula r(ω) = (r₁-r₀)ω + r₀, r(ω) will have positive and negative values for different values of ω when the values of r₀ and r₁ are both positive, but also if either r₀ or r₁, or both, are negative.
+For example, if r₀ = -1 and r₁ = -2, then r(ω) = ω - 2, and r(ω) ≥ 0 for ω ≥ 2.
+There is one notable change, however, in the case of r₀ = r₁ (hence, r(ω) = r₀): if the values are positive, a cylinder is painted (since r₀ > 0), but if the values are negative, then nothing is painted (since r₀ < 0).

+NOTE 6 If r₀ is different from r₁, the geometry defined by the two circles can be understood as a 2D projection of a cone.
+The cone has a tip where r(ω) = 0, and the cone is painted on the side of the tip for which r(ω) ≥ 0.
+In the general case, • ωtip = r₀/(r₀ - r₁) • if r₁ > r₀, r(ω) > 0 for all ω > r₀/(r₀ - r₁) • if r₁ < r₀, r(ω) > 0 for all ω < r₀/(r₀ - r₁)

 Radial gradients are specified using a PaintVarRadialGradient or PaintRadialGradient table, with or without variation support, respectively.
 See 5.7.11.2.6.4 for format details.